-This page provides important information for a Confluence administrator about the Page Approval add-on.
+This page provides important information for a Confluence administrator about Page Approval.

 Users can approve or unapprove pages, which sets a flag at the top of the page to appropriately indicate whether the page has been approved or not, and by whom.

 - Anybody can register as an 'approver' of any page.
-This is done by clicking on the 'register' hyperlink.
+This is done by clicking on the Register.
 An important concept behind the macro is that users can define the approval process by simply adding themselves as an approver.

 - Pages are approved when all the registered approvers mark the page as approved.